peteroupc/peteroupc.github.io/exporand.md

 <a id=About_the_Exponential_Distribution></a>
 ## About the Exponential Distribution

-The _exponential distribution_ takes a parameter &lambda;.
-Informally speaking, a random number that follows an exponential distribution is the number of units of time between one event and the next, and &lambda; is the expected average number of events per unit of time.
-Usually, &lambda; is equal to 1.
+The _exponential distribution_ takes a parameter _&lambda;_.
+Informally speaking, a random number that follows an exponential distribution is the number of units of time between one event and the next, and _&lambda;_ is the expected average number of events per unit of time.
+Usually, _&lambda;_ is equal to 1.

 An exponential random number is commonly generated as follows: `-ln(1 - RNDU01OneExc()) / lamda`.
 (This particular formula is not robust, though, for reasons that are outside the scope of this document, but see (Pedersen 2018)<sup>[**(8)**](#Note8)</sup>.)
 This page presents an alternative way to sample exponential random numbers.